leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab3-create-cloud-vmcluster/lab3-create-cloud-vmcluster.md

 This lab requires completion of the following:

 * Completion of Lab 2: Create an Exadata Cloud Infrastructure resource section.
 * To launch the system, a correctly configured virtual cloud network (VCN).
-It's related networking resources (gateways, route tables, security lists, DNS, and so on) must also be configured as necessary for the system
+Its related networking resources (gateways, route tables, security lists, DNS, and so on) must also be configured as necessary for the system.
 * The right IAM policy is required to proceed.
 See [Required IAM Policy for Exadata Cloud Infrastructure](https://docs.oracle.com/en-us/iaas/exadatacloud/exacs/preparing-for-ecc-deployment.html#GUID-EA03F7BC-7D8E-4177-AFF4-615F71C390CD).
-* The public key, in OpenSSH format, from the key pair that you plan to use for connecting to the system via SSH
+* The public key, in OpenSSH format, is from the key pair you plan to use to connect to the system via SSH.